data-players/deploy-archipelago-classic/README.md

 ## Customisation

+All customisation is based on te addOn directory.

 #### Custom frontend

 If you want minor frontend change you can follow this step.
 Exemples : App Title, App Bar Color, Tab title and favicon.